 - The dog’s owner negligently failed to use reasonable care to control the dog or prevent the bite, and as a result, the injured person was bitten.

 Although Texas’s negligence rule applies to most dog bites, Texas courts will apply a strict liability rule in cases in which the dog is known to be vicious, dangerous or mischievous, and the bites resulted from the dog’s known nature.
 This means that if an injury was caused by a dangerous dog, the injured person does not have to demonstrate that the owner also failed to use reasonable care to restrain or control the dog.
 A Texas dog bite attorney from The Carlson Law Firm can help explain this process in further detail during your free consultation.

 Leash Laws in Texas

 Leash laws are similar to dangerous dog laws.
 They are laws created by municipalities to prevent dogs from running at large.
 Depending on the city, the leash law may be as strict as to impose absolute responsibility on the dog owner if the animal is off a leash anywhere except an enclosed space or as flexible as to only recognize a violation where the owner knowingly allows the dog to run at large.
 These laws may, in some cases, give an injured person another way to hold an irresponsible pet owner responsible.

-There’s no reason to be intimidated by the insurance companies when you have an experienced dog bite attorney fighting for you.
-In most cases, it is the homeowner insurance policy of the dog owner that is the source of funds for settling dog bite claims.
+There’s no reason to let the insurance companies intimidate you when you have an experienced dog bite attorney fighting for you.
+In most cases, it is the homeowner insurance policy of the dog owner that is the source of funds for settling animal bite claims.

-We know the process, and we won’t stop working until you’ve got the compensation owed to you.
+A dog bite lawyer from our firm knows the process, and we won’t stop working until you get the compensation you deserve.
 This may even include compensation for surgical or psychological treatment for whatever impact the attack may have had on you.
 It may also include: